true

 • At the thriving Antioch church, men from Cyprus and Cyrene share God’s Word with the congregation (Acts 13).

-Each of these glimpses provide clues to the transformational spread of Christianity across North Africa.
+Each of these glimpses provides clues to the transformational spread of Christianity across North Africa.
 Knowing the history of the region can help and encourage us as we pray and minister to the people who live there today.

-A Hub for Christian Theology
+A hub for Christian theology

 During the first few centuries after Christ, many Roman-controlled regions were urban and highly populated.
 The initial spread of the gospel resulted in a rapid succession of church plants.
 North African churches became some of the first to convert, disciple and send out gospel workers.
 These regions became a hub for Christian theology and gospel interpretation.

-Home of Church Fathers
+Home of church fathers

 Many of the “Church Fathers” were also of North African descent.